 SuperSpecials are known in the records from 1944 to 1951.
 They were based on a Chater Lea lug design.
 This design was replaced by the Nulli Secundus -- second to none -- which was presented to the public at the Lightweight Show in 1949 and officially introduced in 1950 as part of the "Latin Series" based on Hetchin's own designs.
 In 1955 the Nulli Phase II appeared.

 The SuperSpecial and Nulli Secundus designs are so similar that they are not infallibly distinguishable by visual inspection.
 Bell-shaped head lugs usually indicate a SuperSpecial; a pre-war style fork crown invariably indicates a SuperSpecial, but a double plate crown does not invariably indicate a Nulli, as SuperSpecials after 1946 often had the double plate crown.
 In December 1949 the first Nulli Secundus appears in the sales ledger.
-Some of the very early Nullis had belled head lugs (or internal head set bearings), but these were soon replaced by straight head lugs (for external bearings).
+Some of the very early Nullis had belled head lugs (for internal head set bearings), but these were soon replaced by straight head lugs (for external bearings).
 During the period 1949 to 1951, both models were built in parallel.
 Only the sales ledgers indicate which model a given frame is; visual inspection alone is not sufficient to determine which is which.

 The 1945 catalogue states that the SuperSpecial was built of Reynolds tubing and Chater-Lea lugs cut out to the SuperSpecial pattern (as illustrated on page three).
 The head tube angle was 74 1/2 and the fork rake was 2 1/2".
 We have never seen an oval or 'D' fork blade on a SuperSpecial.
 Nullis may have round or oval fork blades, double plate or other fork crowns.